poonpura/Experiments-on-Solving-SVP-on-Rotations-of-Z-n/README.md

 ## How to use sampling algorithms

-The sampling algorithms used in our experiments are provided in the Z^n_sampling.py file.
-To make use of them, simply import the file as a module.
-The documentation for the sampling functions are provided as docstrings in the file.
+The sampling algorithms used in our experiments are provided in the `Zn_sampling.py file`.
+To make use of them, simply import the file as a module (the import may take a couple of minutes).
+The specifications of the sampling functions are provided as docstrings in the python file.

 ```
 >>> from Zn_sampling import *
 >>> discrete_gaussian(3, 3, 10, 10)
+[[-4, -2, 0], [-6, -4, 2], [-1, -2, 4]]
 ```